 Thank you for the tremendous responses on the last post about wearing less makeup.
-There were so many questions in the comments both here and on Facebook as well as many, many emailed questions, that I decided to post a part two about my makeup choices.
-As always, I never say that this is what you should do, I am just allowing you to be part of the decision-making process about what is best for me.
+There were so many questions in the comments both here and on Facebook and many, many emailed questions that I decided to post a part two about my makeup choices.
+I never say that this is what you should do; I am just allowing you to be part of the decision-making process about what is best for me.

-As an artist, I have enjoyed wearing makeup all of my life but let’s face it; my canvas has changed, so my technique will also need to change.
+As an artist, I have enjoyed wearing makeup all of my life, but let’s face it, my canvas has changed, so my technique will also need to change.
 The main reason I have decided to stop wearing or cut way back on the makeup I wear during the day is simple.
-Other people see it better than I do and it was not a pretty picture after a few hours and in the different light situations.
+Other people see it better than I do, and it was not a pretty picture after a few hours and in different light situations.
 For example, if I do not match the color perfectly, the stopping and starting points show vividly in natural light.
-After a few hours, the foundation settled into the little lines and creases making them more visible no matter how well I applied it.
-My skin starts out on the dry side and then in a couple of hours the natural oils return which moves everything into the creases.
+After a few hours, the foundation settled into the little lines and creases, making them more visible no matter how well I applied it.
+My skin starts on the dry side, and then in a couple of hours, the natural oils return, which moves everything into the creases.

 We went away for the weekend to celebrate Mr. Mickey’s birthday.
 That’s me with Thia, the lodge cat at the place we stayed.
 I am wearing almost no makeup.
 I have to say it felt great!

-As someone mentioned in the comments section, what I eat and drink plays a huge part in the quality of my skin.
-Clean food and water give me a clean complexion while eating processed food and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.
+As someone mentioned in the comments section, what I eat and drink plays a huge part in my skin quality.
+Clean food and water give me a clean complexion, while eating processed food and drinking too much wine gives me a red, puffy, broken out face with visible broken capillaries.

 Now on to the products I use and why.

 I had skin cancer once, so I never want to go through that again.
 I wear a hat and sunglasses when I will be out in the sun for more than a few minutes.
 I also wear sunscreen.